 What is Imigran?

-Imigran is the brand name for a medicine called sumatriptan.
+Imigran is the brand name for a medicine called sumatriptan used to treat migraines.
 It is part of the triptan class of medications.

 As a migraine treatment, it comes in the form of tablets and is also available as a nasal spray.

 How the medicine works is not exactly clear, but it is only available when you have a prescription from your doctor if you have not previously been diagnosed with migraines.

 If you have been prescribed this medication, you are able to buy Imigran from an online pharmacy like Medicine Direct.
 We sell Imigran in packets of 6 tablets, 12 tablets, 18 tablets, or 24 tablets.
 If you order online before 2pm, we can offer next day delivery.

 Also available as Imigran Nasal Spray for migraines.

 Imigran (sumatriptan) is commonly prescribed to treat migraine headaches, which are often painful and debilitating, preventing you from going about your daily life.

 A migraine attack may be caused by the temporary widening of blood vessels in the brain.
 The way this medicine is believed to work is by reducing the widening of the blood vessels.
 This relieves the pain and other symptoms like feeling sick and being extra-sensitive to light and sound.